 Kwon is the founding principal of design practice, Pre- and Post-, and has completed installation projects for the Museum of Brisbane and Brisbane City Council in Australia, Tokyo Designers Week in Japan, CICA Museum, Seoul Foundation for Arts and Culture, and Hanyang Artainer Museum in Korea.
-Her design work has been featured in solo and group exhibitions in Cambridge, New York, Seoul, Brisbane, and Sidney.
-Kwon served as the Founder and Lead Expert of the Digital Design Research Group at Populous in Brisbane, where she taught a series of seminars and led multiple design projects.
-She has also worked as a designer for numerous offices in the United States, including OMA, SOM, MILLIØNS, and Certain Measures.
+Her design work has been featured in solo and group exhibitions in Cambridge, Seoul, Brisbane, and Sydney.
+Prior to starting her own practice, she practiced in several offices in the United States and Australia, including Populous, OMA, SOM, MILLIØNS, and Certain Measures.

 Kwon received a Master of Architecture from Harvard Graduate School of Design, where she was awarded the James Templeton Kelley Prize for her thesis titled Death, Divorce, Down-sizing, Dislocation, and (Now) Display: A Self-Storage Center for a More Exhibitionist Future.
-She also holds a Bachelor of Science in Interior Design from Hanyang University in Seoul, where she graduated with distinction and was awarded the University Thesis Design Prize.
+She also holds a Bachelor of Science in Interior Design from Hanyang University in Seoul, where she was the recipient of the University Thesis Design Prize.

 Death, Divorce, Down-sizing, Dislocation, and (Now) Display: A Self-Storage Center for a More Exhibitionist Future